hozRifai/BTC/README.md

-This extension will prevent you from pulling up facebook,twitter and instagram "This extention will prevent you from pulling up facebook,twitter and instagram :D"
+This extension will prevent you from pulling up facebook,twitter and instagram :D